yyht6300a/499Project-Minecraft-C/README.md

 AI and ML are based on computer science and programming, but the student in middle school may not know what python is, and in elementary school there are a lot of students using Block-base programming language like Scratch.
 Therefore, how to help middle school students to switch from Scratch to Python can be a good point in our project.

 translate the block-based code to python code.
 E.g. make the python code as a password of a treasure box in the game and set the block code as password prompt. user can find the comparison table for block code and python code somewhere in the game.

+Minecraft Education Edition is a good platform to provide an introductory tutorial.
+This game will be more like a learning tool or a textbook that makes students have an understanding on the basic concepts of AI and Python.
+The most important is to build students' algorithm thinking.
+We can separate the knowledges into several chapters from easy to difficult.